 A good recruiting firm won’t just make placements for your team.
 They’ll partner with your hiring managers to make sure you’re bringing on key professionals that will excel long-term.

-But if you feel like you should be getting more from your recruiting budget, consider shopping around for help from a team with a record of making better hires.
+But if you feel like you should be getting more from your recruiting budget, consider shopping around for help from a team with a record of making strong hires.

 The takeaway is that agility grows more important in business with every passing year.
 To win, you must be the one to adapt to an evolving market faster than anyone else.